Local Drinks to Try at Spätis in Berlin

 Energy Drinks

 Although not quite marketed as such, the most popular German-based energy drinks are likely Mates and colas, which tend to have a caffeine content of around 20-25mg/100ml.
-I’ve also seen Effect (32mg/100ml), a vitamin and caffeine based drink that was developed in Germany in 2002, sold at Spätis.
-There will also usually be a couple foreign energy drinks for sale such as Redbull (30mg/100ml) and Monster Energy (36mg/100ml).
+I’ve also seen Effect (32mg/100ml), a vitamin and caffeine-based drink that was developed in Germany in 2002, sold at Spätis.
+There will also usually be a couple of foreign energy drinks for sale such as Redbull (30mg/100ml) and Monster Energy (36mg/100ml).

 Water

 Spätis will customarily stock three types of water: Classic (maximum carbonation), Medium (partial carbonation), and Stilles/Naturell (no carbonation).
-Typically you can tell the level of carbonation based off the bottle cap color.
+Typically you can tell the level of carbonation based on the bottle cap color.
 Blue is sparkling, green is medium, and red/pink is still.
 Not every bottle brand follows this system, but Spreequell (Berlin’s only water brand) conveniently does.

 Hot Drinks

 Not every Späti offers hot drinks, but the ones that do tend to offer coffee (mostly espresso or fully automatic coffee) or Turkish tea.
-In the colder months Glühwein (mulled wine) might be added to the mix.
+In the colder months, Glühwein (mulled wine) might be added to the mix.

 Tips, etc.